- Access allows you to save attachments or just paths, as needed.

 - Simplified management: With a double click you can add, delete or edit files linked to each record.

-Also, you can attach multiple files to a single record (for example, different documents from the same client), manage them from forms, and save or export them as needed.
-The maximum size for each attachment is 256 MB, and the total database can be up to 2 GB.
+In addition, you can attach multiple files to a single record (for example, different documents from the same client), manage them from forms, and save or export them as needed.
+The maximum size of each attachment is 256 MB, and the total database can reach 2 GB.

 How to create a database in Access with paths or attached files?